MaxHalford/maxhalford.github.io/content/blog/pandas-streaming-groupby.md

     return pd.concat(results)
 ```

 I've added some extra sugar in addition to the new `pool` argument.
 The `path` argument can now be a list of strings, all of the listed will then we processed sequentially.
-This is pretty easy to do with `itertools.chain` method.
+This can be done with the `itertools.chain` method.
 The `pool` argument has to be a class with an `apply_async` method.
 I've implemented it so that it will work even you don't provided any `pool`.
 From what I'm aware of the `multiprocessing` library has two different `pool` implementations, namely `multiprocessing.Pool` which uses processes and `multiprocessing.pool.ThreadPool` which uses threads.
 As a general rule of thumb threads are good for I/O bound tasks processes are good for CPU bound tasks.

 To conclude here is an example of how to use the `stream_groupby_csv` method: